dinuxbg/pru-gcc-examples/README.md

 ## blinking-led++
 Blinking led firmware written in C++.

+## hc-sr04-range-sensor
+Remoteproc/rpmsg example for measuring distance using the HC-SR04 ultrasound range sensor.

 ## md5-check
 Calculate MD5 checksum for a known data chunk on both the ARM loader and one PRU core.
-Then ARM loader reads and compares the two checksums.
+Then UIO-based loader reads and compares the two checksums.

 ## ov7670-cam
 PRUs on a Beaglebone White fetch RGB565 streams from two OV7670 camera modules.
-The host-side loader then saves the images from the shared DDR-SDRAM memory into PPM files.
+The UIO host-side loader then saves the images from the shared DDR-SDRAM memory into PPM files.
 The example shows how to access shared buffers in DDR-SDRAM, and how to write time-critical code sequences in inline assembly.

 ## sim-hello
 Simulate your PRU executable on your PC.
 Note that pru-run is an ISA only simulator.
 Digital I/O is not simulated.
 Neither is OCP access.